Bobby Witt Jr. Player Props: Royals vs. Rangers

-On Tuesday, Bobby Witt Jr. (on the back of going 0-for-3) and the Kansas City Royals play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 7:40 PM ET.
+On Wednesday, Bobby Witt Jr. (.333 batting average in his past 10 games, with two doubles, two triples, a home run, two walks and three RBI) and the Kansas City Royals face the Texas Rangers, whose starting pitcher will be Martin Perez.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Rangers.
+In his most recent game he had a one-hit performance (1-for-4) against the Rangers.

 Bobby Witt Jr. Game Info & Props vs. the Rangers